lightningfastcomputing/ThorFork-Mining-Game/README.md

 The `deep-systems-edition` branch contains the first stabilization pass.

-The game now builds and launches successfully on a current Windows 10/11 system using MSYS2 MinGW64.
+The game now builds and launches successfully on current Windows 10/11 systems using MSYS2 MinGW64.

 ### Confirmed Working